-\paragraph{Datasets} We employ FlashGAN to address the class imbalance problem in real-world datasets like Amazon reviews \cite{mcauley2013amateurs} and Yelp reviews \cite{yelp_dataset}.
-We focus on the Musical Instruments category for Amazon, analyzing text comments, user votes, and product information.
+We employ FlashGAN to address the class imbalance problem in real-world datasets, Amazon reviews \cite{mcauley2013amateurs} and Yelp reviews \cite{yelp_dataset}.
+In the Amazon dataset, we focus on the Musical Instruments category, analyzing text comments, user votes, and product information.
 In the Yelp dataset, we study Greenwood City owing to its relatively abundant number of products to the number of users.
 In the Amazon context, users with at least 20 votes are suitable samples; those with over 70\% useful votes \cite{kumar2018rev2} are benign, and others are spam.
 In Yelp, users with an average helpful score above 30\% are considered benign.